ntp488/PokemonOrange/README.md

     Once the installation has completed, click "Next".
 You are finished!
 Thanks for downloading the game!
   </li>
 </ol>
-Note: If the file you download appears larger than you think it should be, you are correct!
+<strong>Note: If the file you download appears larger than you think it should be, you are correct!
 You have downloaded the project files as well as executable.
 I will change the location from which players download the game at a later date to avoid this concern.
-This is a temporary solution.
+This is a temporary solution.</strong>

 ## Features
 <ul>